vidavidorra/next-standard-version/README.md

 ## Documentation

-`next-standard-version` internally uses its own [Standard Version (`standard-version`)](https://github.com/conventional-changelog/standard-version) to get the next Standard Version.
-When using `next-standard-version` in a local project, this means the used version of Standard Version can differ.
-That shouldn't be an issue if both use the same major version of Standard Version. `next-standard-version` strives to use the latest Standard Version so, therefore, it is highly recommended to use the latest version of Standard Version in the local project as well.
-If you do run into any problems, please [open an issue](https://github.com/vidavidorra/next-standard-version/issues/new).
+`next-standard-version` has two methods of using [Standard Version (`standard-version`)](https://github.com/conventional-changelog/standard-version) to get the next version.

+1. Using the standard-version of the project to get the next Standard Version from (default; see [CLI usage](#cli)).
+2. Using the packaged standard-version.

+While this project aims to always have the latest version of standard-version, the first option guarantees that the standard-version used to get the next version is the exact same as the standard-version used to make the actual release.
+Using the second option, there might be a mismatch between the versions of standard-version and is could result in a different release version in case of a difference in the major version of standard-version.

 <a name="install"></a>

-### Install
+### Installation

 Install `next-standard-version` locally in a project or globally.